Saturday, June 6, 2026

 “When he arrived at the other side in the region of the Gadarenes, two demon-possessed men coming from the tombs met him.
 They were so violent that no one could pass that way.
 “What do you want with us, Son of God?” they shouted.
 “Have you come here to torture us before the appointed time?”
 Some distance from them a large herd of pigs was feeding.
 The demons begged Jesus, “If you drive us out, send us into the herd of pigs.”
 He said to them, “Go!”
 So they came out and went into the pigs, and the whole herd rushed down the steep bank into the sea and died in the water.
 Those tending the pigs ran off, went into the town and reported all this, including what had happened to the demon-possessed men.
 Then the whole town went out to meet Jesus.
 And when they saw him, they pleaded with him to leave their region.”Matthew‬ ‭8‬:‭28‬-‭34‬ ‭NIV‬‬

 The first thing that jumps out to me, is that even the demons knew who Jesus was.
 They called him "Son of God".
 They also knew that Jesus had the authority to choose where they should go.
 Interestingly they ask have you come to torture us before the appointed time - just as the Bible foretells, there is an appointed end point where the Son of Man will come and judge the earth.
-The demons acknowlege there will be a judgment day for them but interestingly they don't know when otherwise they would not have asked this question.
+The demons acknowledge there will be a judgment day for them but interestingly they don't know when.
+Otherwise they would not have asked this question.

 In Revelation 20:10 "And the devil, who deceived them, was thrown into the lake of burning sulfur, where the beast and the false prophet had been thrown.
 They will be tormented day and night for ever and ever."
 Now, at this time Revelation had not been written, but I do believe when the fall of Satan happened in Isaiah 14: 12-15 and Ezekiel 28 the Bible makes it clear of the judgment will be passed.
 I do believe, the demons knew what their fate was when they were trying to negotiate with Jesus- they knew Jesus had the authority to cast that judgement right there and then.
 They asked to be sent into pigs rather than be destroyed.
 Once Jesus cast them into the pigs, they ran off the bank to their death.
 I don't think they saw that coming!
 Additionally, some biblical scholars believe the sea to represent the abyss.
 Several places within the Bible the abyss is referred to as place of the dead or the pit.
 These demons must have been quite powerful to throw an entire heard of pigs into the sea.
 Its hard to imagine the men who were overrun by these demons - the torture they must have endured!